Gill Balfour

 Icons

-Monograms are most impactful when used without a container.
+Monograms are most readable when used without a container.
 Enclosing them tends to shift focus to the overall shape rather than the mark itself.
-That said, it’s worth noting that placing a brand mark within a circle can lend it a sense of authority.
+But when you place a mark inside a shape, the shape lens it authority as if to say this is a brand.

 Colourways